Xerography: History

 It was almost 18 years before a fully automated process was developed, the key breakthrough being the use of a cylindrical drum coated with selenium instead of a flat plate.
 This resulted in the first commercial automatic copier, the Xerox 914, being released by Haloid/Xerox in 1960.

 Xerography is now used in most photocopying machines and in laser and LED printers.

 Process

 The first commercial use was hand processing of a flat photosensor (an electrostatic component that detects the presence of visible light) with a copy camera and a separate processing unit to produce offset lithographic plates.
-Today this technology is used in photocopy machines, laser printers, and digital presses which are slowly replacing many traditional offset presses in the printing industry for shorter runs.

 By using a cylinder to carry the photosensor, automatic processing was enabled.
 In 1960, the automatic photocopier was created and many millions have been built since.
-The same process is used in microform printers and computer output laser or LED printers.
+Today this technology is used in photocopiers, computer laser printers and LED printers, microform printers and even digital presses which are slowly replacing many traditional offset presses in the printing industry for shorter runs.

 A metal cylinder called the drum is mounted to rotate about a horizontal axis.
 The drum rotates at the speed of paper output.
 One revolution passes the drum surface through the steps described below.